-- Avoid sensational click-bait – It may seem like an easy tactic to get opens, but at the end of the day, it will cause you to lose the trust of your subscribers.
+- Avoid sensational click-bait – It may seem like an easy tactic to get opens, but at the end of the day, it will cause you to lose the trust of your subscribers and hurt your conversion rates.
 There are ways to be compelling without using sensational and over-the-top headlines.

-- Experiment – A/B testing with subject lines is a great way to see what works best for your audience.
+- Experiment – A/B testing with subject lines is a great email marketing strategy that allows you to see what works best for your audience.
 Split your list 50/50 and keep track of open rates to see which headline your recipients are responding to.
 From there on out, optimize what you know they like.

 - Be useful – Provide something for your readers that they need to know.

 - Be brief – The most effective copy – copy that readers are most likely to read – is short and to the point.
-Try thinking about it in terms of scrolls – the fewer times the reader has to scroll, the better shape you’re in.
+Try thinking about it in terms of scrolls – the fewer times the reader has to scroll, the more likely they will convert.

 - Highlight important information – Realistically, even if you’ve gotten someone to open your email, they aren’t necessarily on board yet.
 Chances are they’ll be scanning the content and looking for the key points.
 Make sure you call out important points with design elements or special text treatments (more on this later).